-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 30 June 2023.
+New Accounting Standards and Interpretations not yet mandatory or early adopted the consolidated entity for the annual reporting period ended 30 June 2023.
 The consolidated entity has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.